Terms & Conditions

 (d) Please note as set out in paragraph 1 above that no contract comes into effect until the Confirmation Invoice is received by you.
 This will not happen if you do not pay any required deposit.
 For weekly customers we require a deposit of £175 per person plus the full cost of your scheduled airfare (if flying on a scheduled airline like EasyJet), plus an insurance premium (if insurance is purchased through Alpine Elements).
 Bookings for extended holidays may have higher deposits the details of which will be notified at the time of booking.

 (e) Unless the payment information on your Confirmation Invoice makes specific alternative provision (in which case it is that information which applies) payment of any balance due for cost of the holiday must be made at least 12 weeks before the holiday departure date.
 If the booking is made 12 or fewer weeks before the departure date then the holiday must be paid for in full at the time of booking.
-Please note payment made online by credit or debit card incurs up to 2.5 % additional charge, we accept a maximum of 3 cards per party of 10 persons.
+We accept a maximum of 3 cards per party of 10 persons.